 You will have to stir the mixture now and then, but the amazing part is that sugardine will never go bad.
-I have some that is two years old and even though the color changed (is darker), it’s still usable.
+I have a batch that is two years old and even though the color changed (is darker), it’s still usable.

-Another method that works is honey and many preppers and survivalists have tried honey on contaminated and infected wounds with spectacular results.
+Another method that works is honey.
+Many preppers and survivalists have tried honey on contaminated and infected wounds with spectacular results.
 Manuka honey works best but it is also expensive.
 You can read more about Honey as survival food and aid in the article below.

 Related reading: Honey the ultimate survival food

 When it comes to self-healing, every prepper and survivalist should have multiple options for alternative treatments.
 I recommend learning as much as you can about homemade remedies such as sugardine.
 You should learn about cheap and easy to use solutions.
 Solutions that make good use of all the ingredients you’ve stockpiled.
 If you have not already got the ingredients necessary for sugardine, then we highly recommend buying some and keeping it with the rest of your stock.